PatzEdi/Stockstir/README.md

 - Many more features listed in the documentation.
 ## **Why?**
 - As an alternative to other systems like yfinance, Stockstir insures that you can always gather stock company data no matter what.
 It is a simple way to gather stock data without the need to learn full-fledged systems.
 - Real time stock data can be used to look at a specific price of any company and determine what to do with that data later on.
-For example, if you wanted to get notified one the price of stock goes above or below a value, it is now easier than ever to do something like that.
+For example, if you wanted to get notified once the price of stock goes above or below a value, it is a simple task to do something like that.

 ## **How?**
 - Stockstir mainly works by sending a request to *providers* (view documentation for more information), and parsing the request via a regex pattern to gather the price.
 It currently has three providers with a fail-safe mechanism that switches provider if the selected one fails.
 (Again, view documentation to learn more about providers and their functionality).